smartchicago/chicago-early-learning/README.md

 * Use the Django admin forms to modify/add questions as necessary
 * Run './manage.py dumpdata faq.Question > portal/fixtures/question.json'
 * Commit the modified json file
+*
+## Contributing
+We welcome contributions to the application.
+A few guidelines:

+Fork this repository
+Create a topic branch
+Open a pull request with a concise description of the change.
+Bonus points for a screenshot.

 ## Support